k2view-academy/K2View-Academy/articles/39_fabric_catalog/98_centralized_catalog_setup.md

 In addition, the setup allows that some users will be connected to the Catalog in a read-only mode.
 They will be able to view the Catalog tree but not to run the Discovery job or do any manual overrides.
 These users will have read-only permissions in Neo4j only, while they still will be able to update the Catalog Settings and create an artifact in the Fabric instance.

-Utilizing this feature requires creating a Central Neo4j space and the Child spaces that will point to the “Central Neo4j” GraphDB.
-The steps how to do it are described below.
+Utilizing this feature requires creating a Central Neo4j space and the Child spaces that will point to the 'Central Neo4j' GraphDB.
+The steps of how to do it are described below.

 ### Setup Steps